 We’re all familiar with the idea of 3D printing objects on the smaller end of the spectrum – anything from toothbrushes to musical instruments – so the next step in the design and development process is a fully functional 3D printed house.

 Yes, you can 3D print a house!
 Here’s how it’s done.

 3D printing allows us to design and print any number of functional objects using design software and equipment such as 3D scanners and printers.
 3D printing is cost effective, it has the potential to be environmentally friendly and, given the huge advances in 3D technology over the last decades, it’s becoming readily available in all manner of niches.

-One area of 3D printing that has come on leaps and bounds in a short space of time is a 3D printed house.
-While this might seem extravagant to begin with – surely we can’t just design and then print a home – when you break it down, a 3D printed house is not resigned to the realism of science fiction; 3D printed houses are a reality today.
+One area of 3D printing that has come on leaps and bounds, in a short space of time is a 3D printed house.
+This might seem extravagant to begin with.
+Surely we can’t just design and then print a home?
+But, when you break it down, a 3D printed house is not resigned to the realism of science fiction.
+3D printed houses are a reality today.

-3D printed houses can be designed and modelled using design programmes and software (in fact, with the right software, anyone can have a go at designing a home) before large 3D printers are used to print off the required elements needed to build it.
-This includes foundational aspects such as the walls, doorframes and roofs, as well as any number of interior elements, be it lampshades or kitchen counters.
+3D printed houses can be designed and modelled using design programmes and software before large 3D printers are used to print off the required elements needed to build it.
+In fact, with the right software, anyone can have a go at designing a home.
+Furthermore, foundational aspects such as walls, doorframes and roofs can be 3D printed.
+As well as any number of interior elements, be it lampshades or kitchen counters.